colobot/colobot/INSTALL-MXE.md

 5. `make` should now compile the game with the resulting executable as `colobot.exe`.
    The exe is linked against all libraries *statically*, so there are no dependencies on external DLLs.
-However, the resulting binary will be huge with all these libraries, so you might want to do: `strip bin/colobot.exe`.
+However, the resulting binary will be huge with all these libraries, so you might want to do: `strip colobot.exe`.

 6. If you want to create a Colobot installer, you need to additionally build 'nsis' in MXE.
 Then you can create the NSIS installer that way: